min2ha/ukwa-site/content/target/59633/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Joint Report on Progress During Phase 1 of Negotiations under Article 50 TEU  on the United Kingdom's Orderly Withdrawal from the European Union

 Both Parties have reached agreement in principle across the following three areas under consideration in the first phase of negotiations, on which further detail is set out in this report: protecting the rights of Union citizens in the UK and UK citizens in the Union; the framework for addressing the unique circumstances in Northern Ireland; and the financial settlement.